tomreyn/scripts/README.md

 ## foreign_packages

-On Ubuntu and (similarily) Debian systems, some events [1] may lead to a situation where packages are installed but in an untracked state, without an upgrade path.
+On Ubuntu and (similarily) Debian systems, some events<sup>1</sup> may lead to a situation where packages are installed but in an untracked state, without an upgrade path.
 These can be orphaned packages (in the way deborphan defines them) but also package versions which are not from known sources, which (not just) I call 'foreign packages'.
 Your system may be unaware of this situation, and thus may not inform you about this issue.

 As a result, systems may have packages and (moreover) package versions installed which have no upgrade path, lack security support, and therefore pose a security risk.